Dnyanadeo-Jagadale/Python_/README.md

 # Python_
-This all files are worked by me previously
+This all files are python files.